 - Avoid Truck Restricted Roads—Avoids roads where trucks are not allowed except when making deliveries.

-- Avoid Unpaved Roads—Avoids roads that are not paved (for example, dirt, gravel, and so on).
+- Avoid Unpaved Roads—Avoids roads that are not paved (for example, dirt or gravel roads).

 - Axle Count Restriction—Does not include roads where the truck exceeds the specified number of axles allowed for the road.
 The number of axles on the truck can be specified using the Number of Axles restriction parameter.